The Reverend Stephen Dickinson 'devastated' by church decision

 He claimed the ruling had left his family effectively homeless.

-However, the Presbyterian Church's director of communications, Stephen Lynas, said they were providing both pastoral and financial support to Mr Dickinson.'Forced out'
+However, the Presbyterian Church's director of communications, Stephen Lynas, said they were providing both pastoral and financial support to Mr Dickinson.

 The judicial commission is the most senior body in the Presbyterian Church.